-After both coming to the aid of Sarah after William Honeyfield’s untimely death in 1864, James and Caroline were married six months later by Rev John Whiteley on 2nd January 1865 at James’s residence in Moturoa, New Plymouth.
+After both coming to the aid of Sarah after William Honeyfield’s untimely death in 1864, and being reunited on the Barrett farms, James and Caroline were married six months later by Rev John Whiteley on 2nd January 1865 at James’s residence in Moturoa, New Plymouth.
 James was 25 and Caroline was 34.

 Soon after they got married, James established a butchery business.
 It must have been successful as indicative with one of his invoices in 1869 being for £246 owing to him from the Crown for supplying meat to the military – a very large sum of money in those days.

 They went on do have five children:

 - Died 1932

 - Born April 6, 1872